miroi/bagel_manual/source/fci/rasci.rst

 This is useful close analysis of the impact of specific excitations on dynamic correlation effects, and also for investigating properties which depend on only a few specific excitations (e.g., x-ray adsorption spectra).
-The disadvantage is that the RASCI basis smaller than CI, and that the active spaces must be selected with caution.
+The disadvantage is that the RASCI basis is smaller than full-CI, and that the active spaces must be selected with caution.

 The RASCI method is closely related to the :ref:`rasci` method.